snowflakedb/snowflake-cli-templates/data_project/README.md

 ## Working on Data Projects with Snowflake CLI

-### 1. Initialize Data Project from the template
+### 1. Initialize a Data Project from the template

-In order to initialize a new Data Project from this template execute the command below and provide data required in command prompts.
-This command will create a new directory with Data Project files.
-Please fill `<project_dir_name>` with where you want the project directory to be created.
+To initialize a new Data Project from this template, execute the following command and provide the data required in command prompts.
+This command creates a new directory with Data Project files.
+Replace `<project_dir_name>` with the desired location for the project directory.

 ```bash
 snow init <project_dir_name> --template data_project